priyanshukatiyar14/log-monitoring/README.md

 - Contains the `LogConsumer` class that handles WebSocket connections.
 - Monitors the log file for new entries and broadcasts updates to connected clients.

-### `modify_logs.py`

-- A Django management command that appends realistic log entries to the log file at regular intervals.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.